Than versus then: what is the difference and how to use these words correctly

 - The then-president, George Washington.

-It is a conjunction, like “and” or “but,” which usually connects two nouns.
-When you are comparing or drawing contrast between two different things, you should use the word “than”.
+This connection is like and or but, usually connects two nouns.
+When you compare or draw a contrast between two different things, you should use than.

 - My brother is taller than me.